 So you know the basics of Android, but what next?
-Our first real stop on the road to mastering Android is to help you understand how to manage and organize your installed applications, deal with settings and permissions, or get rid of applications you don’t want.
+Our first real stop on the road to mastering Google’s mobile OS is to help you understand how to manage and organize your installed applications, deal with settings and permissions, or get rid of applications you don’t want.

 Finally, we’ll actually dig deep into the application settings to show you the amount of power that Android gives you over your apps.
-There’s so much there that you probably don’t know even know about.
-You can force apps to stop, clear out the data cache, and perform other troubleshooting steps when things go haywire.
+There’s so much there that you may not even know about: you can force apps to stop, clear out the data cache, and perform other troubleshooting steps when things go haywire.

-You can quickly create shortcuts on your home screens.
-First open the app drawer, then touch and hold the app you want to pin.
+To add a shortcut to your home screen, first open the app drawer and find the app you want.
+Tap and hold on its icon.
 The app drawer will fade from view and you will see you home screen.

 Once you’ve chosen where you want to place the shortcut, simply release your finger.